toolstack/gp-integration/readme.txt

 The shortcode creats an iFrame along with a bit of JavaScript.
 The JavaScript will resize the iFrame to match the height of the GlotPress page being displayed.
 The JavaScript fires once a second so you may see a slight delay in the iFrame being resized.

-Also note that external links the "Proudly powered by GlotPress" in the footer, if clicked, will break the resizing script.
+Also note that external links, like the "Proudly powered by GlotPress" in the footer, if clicked, will break the resizing script.

 == Screenshots ==